Modern Concurrency: Beyond the Basics

 This is part of the Concurrency in iOS learning path.
 View path.

 Who is this for?

-This book is for intermediate Swift developers who are familiar with writing asynchronous
+This course is for intermediate Swift developers who are familiar with writing asynchronous

 applications with async/await, tasks and asynchronous sequences, and want to use custom